Age Well Live Well: Be Healthy

 Be Active

 Engaging in regular physical activity can help improve overall health and lower the risk of developing chronic diseases.
-The CDC recommends adults get at least 150 minutes of moderate to vigorous activity per week.
+The Centers for Disease Control and Prevention recommends adults get at least 150 minutes of moderate to vigorous activity per week.
 There are many ways to incorporate activity into your day, whether it is following along to a fitness video, walking in the park, or taking classes at a senior or community center.

 Texercise, an HHS health promotion initiative, encourages people and communities to adopt healthy habits.
 Through its educational and motivational resources, Texercise can help Texans 45 and older improve their health and age and live well.
 Texercise provides a variety of fact sheets that focus on physical activity.
 Learn more about healthy activity on the Aging Well Resources Order Form.
 Choose Texercise in the program box.